sakirm-icpl/WDAC-Enterprise-Security/docs/tools/merge_policies.md

 ## Overview

-The `merge_policies.ps1` script combines multiple WDAC policy files into a single consolidated policy.
-This is useful for creating complex policies that combine base rules with supplemental and deny policies.
+The `merge_policies.ps1` script combines multiple WDAC policy files into a single merged policy.
+This is useful for combining base policies, deny policies, trusted application policies, and additional supplemental policies into one comprehensive policy file.

 ## Syntax